Type 97 Te Ke Tankette

 Type 98 So Da

-A variant of the Type 97 Te-Ke was the Type 98 APC "So-Da."
-The Type 98 APC "So-Da" was designed as ammunition carrier and was also used as a troop transport.
+A variant of the Type 97 Te-Ke was the Type 98 So-Da esigned as ammunition carrier and was also used as a troop carrier.